-MA enters in inverted flight and performs a horizontal circle while performing consecutive pirouettes.
-MA speed, pirouetting rate and the radius of the circle should be constant.
-Triple pirouetting flip 28.
-8
+MA enters in backward flight and performs a horizontal circle while it performs consecutive axial rolls.
+MA speed, rolling rate and the radius of the circle should be constant and the tail of the MA always points in the flight direction.